Dominic-Mu/dsc-phase-5-group-14-project/README.md

 ## 1.3 Objectives

 i.
-Apply machine learning algorithms to analyze KDHS-MIS data and identify patterns, trends, and potential predictive factors associated with malaria prevalence.
+Apply machine learning algorithms to analyze KMIS data and identify potential predictive factors associated with malaria prevalence.

 ii.
-Develop predictive models for malaria occurrence, severity, and spatial distribution to aid in targeted intervention strategies.
+To find out the top 5 counties with high malaria cases for enhanced intervention measures.

 iii.
-Evaluate the effectiveness of existing malaria control measures and recommend data-driven improvements
+To develop arobust machine learning model for malaria disease prediction with over 96% accuracy.

 ## 1.4	Methodology

 ### a.
 Data Preprocessing:

-Clean and preprocess the KDHS-MIS dataset to handle missing values, and outliers, and ensure data quality.
+Clean and preprocess the KMIS dataset to handle missing values, and outliers, and ensure data quality.
-Explore the spatial and temporal dimensions of the data to identify patterns in malaria prevalence.
+Explore the temporal dimensions of the data to identify patterns in malaria prevalence.

 ### b.
 Feature Selection:
 Employ feature selection techniques to identify the most relevant variables influencing malaria prevalence.
 Consider socio-economic, demographic, environmental, and health-related factors as potential predictors.

 ### c.
 Model Development:
-Utilize supervised learning algorithms (e.g., Random Forest, Gradient Boosting) to build predictive models for malaria prevalence.
+Utilize supervised learning algorithms (Logistic Regression and Random Forest) to build predictive models for malaria prevalence.

 Implement unsupervised learning techniques (e.g., clustering) to identify groups with similar malaria risk profiles.

 ### d.
 Model Evaluation: